Enichh/app-dev/README.md

 💻 My First Repository
 app-dev — where it all started.
 This was my first step into coding projects and version control.

-📺 My Favorite Series: Breaking Bad
-Breaking Bad is a show about Walter White, a chemistry teacher who slowly transforms into a drug kingpin.
-It's intense, smart, and unforgettable.

-What Makes It Great
-- Acting: Bryan Cranston and Aaron Paul are incredible
-- Story: Every episode builds suspense and keeps you hooked
-- Cinematography: Creative and stylish shots
-- Characters: Deep, complex, and always evolving

-Main Characters
-- Walter White – Teacher turned meth producer
-- Jesse Pinkman – Walter's ex-student and partner
-- Skyler White – Walter's wife
-- Hank Schrader – DEA agent and Walter's brother-in-law

-My Rating
-⭐⭐⭐⭐⭐ (5/5)

-> "I am the one who knocks!" – Walter White